-Each family also has one 'head', chosen in advance by Charlie.
-They're represented by having the biggest and most intricate eyeliner wings of their family members.
+Each family also has one 'head'.
+They're represented by having the biggest and most intricate eyeliner wings of their family members.3 If you'd like to be the head of a family, please let Charlie know!

 Characters typically indicate their families by wearing eyeshadow under their eyes, in the color of their family.
 For example, the Carlisle Family uses red.
 Get in contact with your family before the game.
-Partially, this is so you can plan, but also to organize your family's birthday gift to Queen Charlie.
-Yeah, you heard me right.
+Mostly, this is so you can plan out what nonsense you're going to indulge in.